harvard-lil/perma/developer.md

 Aspects of Perma's paid subscription service are handled by the companion application, [Perma Payments](https://github.com/harvard-lil/perma-payments).

-By default, Perma's `docker-compose` file will spin up a local Perma Payments for you to experiment with.
+By default, Perma's `docker-compose.yml` file will spin up a local Perma Payments for you to experiment with.
 For more fruitful experimentation, configure this Perma Payments to interact with Cybersource's test tier, by running Payments with a custom settings.py that contains our credentials.
 See `docker-compose.yml` and `/services/docker/perma-payments/settings.py.example` for more information.
 CyberSource will not be able to communicate its responses back to your local instance, of course, but you can simulate active subscriptions using the Django admin.

 ### Test Perma Interaction with Perma Payments